 Battle among California Democrats to win House races now includes unsubstantiated candidate phone message

-Democrats’ all-effort effort to win a handful of GOP-held seats in California to take control of the House is still a messy scrap among a crowded field of candidates -- with the latest incident a tough-talking, unsubstantiated voicemail one candidate allegedly left on a rival candidate’s phone recorder.
+Democrats’ all-out effort to win a handful of GOP-held seats in California to take control of the House is still a messy scrap among a crowded field of candidates -- with the latest incident a tough-talking, unsubstantiated voicemail one candidate allegedly left on a rival candidate’s phone recorder.

-The call was reportedly made in recent days by Gil Cisneros to Andy Thorburn -- top Democrats in a field of 17 candidates vying for the Orange County seat of retiring GOP Rep. Ed Royce.
+The call was reportedly made in recent days by Gil Cisneros to Andy Thorburn -- the top Democrats in a field of 17 candidates vying for the Orange County seat of retiring GOP Rep. Ed Royce.

 “Hi Andy, it’s Gil Cisneros,” a man’s voice is heard saying.
 “I’m gonna go negative on you.”